-In most cases, a balance being carried over month to month on a credit card will trigger interest charges, which is essentially the cost of borrowing money from a credit card company.
-Compared to other types of debt, such as mortgages and car loans, credit cards tend to have high rates of interest, which can make them an expensive way to borrow money.
+In most cases, carrying a balance month to month on a credit card will trigger interest charges, which is essentially the cost of borrowing money from a credit card company.
+Compared to other types of debt, such as mortgages and car loans, credit cards tend to have higher rates of interest, which can make them an expensive way to borrow money.

-One thing people who use credit cards to their advantage all have in common?
+One thing that people who use credit cards to their advantage have in common?
 They know how to avoid paying interest on credit cards.
 You can learn how, too.
-Here are a few ways you might avoid interest on credit cards, whether the goal is to rack up airline miles or simply avoid those sky-high interest charges.
+Here are some ways you might avoid interest on credit cards.

 What’s an APR?

 To understand how to avoid paying interest on credit cards, it helps to start by learning about credit card APR, or annual percentage rate.
 Basically, the APR is the rate of interest you’ll pay if you carry a credit card balance.
 Unlike the APR for other loan products, the APR for a credit card does not include any fees you may owe for using the card — it’s simply your interest rate.